Susan Flannery

 Susan Flannery Bio

-Susan Flannery (born July 31, 1939) is an American actress and director whose career spans more than five decades across film, prime time television and daytime drama.
-She is best known for originating the role of Stephanie Douglas Forrester on the CBS soap opera The Bold and the Beautiful and for award-winning performances in both film and television.
+Susan Flannery (born July 31, 1939) is an American actress and director whose career has spanned more than five decades across film, primetime drama, and daytime television.
+She is widely recognized for her portrayals of Laura Horton on the NBC soap opera Days of Our Lives and Stephanie Douglas Forrester on the CBS soap opera The Bold and the Beautiful.
+In addition to her work in front of the camera, Flannery has built a respected career as a director, calling the shots on episodes of several long-running series.
+Her combination of dramatic range and behind-the-scenes leadership has made her a notable figure in American television history.

 Early Life and Background